-The ACRM Board of Governors is pleased to introduce the 20th ACRM Community Group, Lifestyle Medicine, led by co-chairs, Elizabeth Pegg Frates, MD and Jonas Sokolof, DO and Secretary, James E. Eubanks, Jr.
+The ACRM Board of Governors is pleased to introduce the 20th ACRM Community, the Lifestyle Medicine Group (LMG), led by co-chairs, Elizabeth Frates, MD and Jonas Sokolof, DO and Secretary, James E. Eubanks, Jr.

 The group’s leaders have come together to fill a gap in the current ACRM offerings and will work to collaborate with established ACRM networking groups and attract new members interested in exercise, diet, sleep, stress management and social connection.
 Contact the chairs to learn more and get involved!